Chart Color Schemes

 The latest Census data sees Cohuna placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Cohuna's cultural diversity was found to be below average, with 91.3% of its population being Australian citizens, 94.0% born in Australia, and 96.9% speaking English only at home.
-The predominant religion in Cohuna is Christianity, comprising 51.9% of the population, compared to 53.2% across the rest of Victoria.
-In terms of ancestry, the top three groups in Cohuna are English (36.3%), Australian (34.1%), and Irish (9.0%).
+Cohuna's cultural diversity was found to be below average, with 91.3% of its population being citizens, 94.0% born in Australia, and 96.9% speaking English only at home.
+The predominant religion in Cohuna is Christianity, comprising 51.9% of people, compared to 47.3% across the Rest of Vic.
+In terms of ancestry, the top three represented groups are English (36.3%), Australian (34.1%), and Irish (9.0%).

 Frequently Asked Questions - Diversity